kodadot/developers/docs/tutorials/language-translations.md

 ![2](/language-translations/2.png)

-- Click on the "edit" icon and make changes
+- Click on the "edit" icon and make changes, scroll all the way down

 ![3](/language-translations/3.png)

-- After you finish making changes
+- After you finish making changes, scroll all the way down where you need to fill in some details

 ![4](/language-translations/4.png)

--
+- Now, if you are adding new language just write "add mylanguage.json" and commit the changes

 ![5](/language-translations/5.png)

+- :tada: Now you need to wait untill we approve your commited changes